JCKelley-CYBR/CYBR-8420-SoftwareAssurance/AssuranceCases.md

 * Assurance Claim 5 - [The system mitigates the impacts of database theft.]()
     Overview: The system provides sufficient features to mitigate the impacts of database theft, both via intentional design and deployment requirements.

-    Conclusion: Per assurance claim 5, KeePassXC provides reasonable confidence that the database, even if stole, will remain securew.
+    Conclusion: Per assurance claim 5, KeePassXC provides reasonable confidence that the database, even if stole, will remain secure.

 ## Reflection